aurazelco/BINP29_MalariaCaseStudy/README.md

 We start from genomes of malaria parasites, and the endpoint is to build phylogenetic trees using parasites with different hosts, with a particular focus on *Haemoproteus tartakovskyi*.

+The novel python scripts (removeScaffold.py, removeBird.py, GCcont.py and buscoParser.py) are present in the Github repo.

 ## Data Collection

 We first create a parent folder, and download the data: